Welcome to Arizona Veterans!

 Want is the Aid and Attendance Pension?

-The VVeterans can get over $24,000 per Annum Tax Free to help pay for the High Cost of long-term care.
+The Veteran can receive over $25,000 per Annum Tax Free to help pay for the High Cost of long-term care.

 By Steve M. Dabbs, VA Accredited Claims Agent

-As a wartime veteran of any branch of the US military, you may be eligible for up to $23,388 of tax-free income per year.
+As a wartime married veteran of any branch of the US military, you may be eligible for up to $25,440 of tax-free income per year.
 Veterans must be fully disabled or over 65 and rely on the assistance of another individual for daily living activities.

 The VA Improved Pension Aid and Attendance is a program in which individuals who served in the military during WWII, the Korean Conflict, the Vietnam War, or the First Gulf War starting in 1990 to date, are eligible for a special VA pension.
 The benefit extends to the Veteran’s spouse as well as the surviving spouse of a Veteran who served during wartime.
 Interestingly, the spouse did not have to be married to the Veteran at the time of service.
 It is also important to note that a common law marriage is recognized for eligibility.

 The pension is paid tax free to help pay for home health care, an assisted living facility, and nursing home costs.
 A family member can also provide home health care, and the Veteran can pay that person for the care given.